akazukin5151/kpxhs/docs/kpxhs.1.md

 ```hs
 , (Name ["kpxhs","key"],       Val { fg = RGB 51 187 204,   bg = Red,  styles = [Bold, Italic] } )
 ```

+## CONFIGURATION NOTES

+The only contents of the config and theme files is the single expression; assignments, imports, statements, and comments are not allowed.
+You cannot use \`$\` to replace parenthesis, because no arbitrary functions are evaluated.
+Whitespace and newline rules follow normal Haskell rules for expressions.
+The config and theme files are not valid Haskell modules that can be compiled; they are interpreted at launch.

+Any records must match their specified number of fields; omission or addition of any fields will result in an invalid config, and the default will be used instead.

+Type constructors must be written verbatim with no changes in capitalization.
+They include: \`Just\`, \`Nothing\`, \`Seconds\`, \`DoNotClear\`, \`Name\`, \`Val\`, all the color names (eg, \`Red\`), and all the style names (eg, \`Bold\`)

 # ENVIRONMENT